 Have you experienced this as well?
 Or do you rather believe that this is not possible, or it doesn’t work with anybody?
 Let me explain it to you.

-Without the Corona time, I wouldn’t have learnt that much.
-This time pushed me to step out of my comfort zone and to do a daily podcast during more than 30 days.
+Without the Covid time, I wouldn’t have learned that much.
+This time pushed me to step out of my comfort zone and do a daily podcast for more than 30 days.

-The podcast with the title of my upcoming book “Living without fear” gave me the possibility to think about my life and how I’ve learnt to overcome fear and a huge amount of self-doubts.
+The podcast with the title of my upcoming book “Living Without Fear” gave me the possibility to think about my life and how I’ve learned to overcome fear and a huge amount of self-doubts.

 For example, I suddenly realized why it has always been difficult for me to be in groups and feel comfortable.
 As I highly sensitive person, I would feel all the energy around me from the other people.
 Normally in a group, there are very different energies around, which would not match with each other.

-I would notice this and be torn apart, because I like harmony.
-I would be overwhelmed to feel all these different sensations and not being able to manage them and bringing them together.
+I would notice this and be torn apart because I like harmony.
+I would be overwhelmed to feel all these different sensations and not be able to manage them and bring them together.

 I always felt how some people were excited to be in this group and how others were bored or annoyed to be there.
 I was in between, and I was unable to connect with my own feelings.
 I was too busy with the feelings of all the others.